Conditions of Sale

-(a) The buyer agrees to pay us, in addition to the hammer price of the lot, the buyer's premium, plus any applicable value added tax (VAT) (the 'Purchase Price').
-The buyer's premium is 26% of the hammer price up to and including CHF 600,000, 21% of the portion of the hammer price above CHF 600,000 up to and including CHF6,000,000 and 14.5% of the portion of the hammer price above CHF6,000,000.
+(a) The buyer agrees to pay us, in addition to the hammer price of the lot, the Buyer’s Premium, plus any applicable value added tax (VAT) (the 'Purchase Price').
+The Buyer’s Premium is 27% of the hammer price up to and including CHF 1,000,000, 21% of the portion of the hammer price above CHF 1,000,000 up to and including CHF6,000,000 and 14.5% of the portion of the hammer price above CHF6,000,000.
 Phillips reserves the right to pay from our compensation an introductory commission to one or more third parties for assisting in the sale of property offered and sold at auction.

-(d) As a courtesy to clients, Phillips will accept American Express, Visa, MasterCard, Poste Carte, Maestro, and CUP (in person transactions only for CUP) to pay for invoices of CHF100,000 or less.
+(d) If you are a new client bidding online in our Auction for the first time, as a security measure you will be required to pay for your lots by wire transfer only.
+This is our standard policy for all new online buyers.
+As a courtesy to clients who have bid or bought in our sales previously, Phillips will accept American Express, Visa, MasterCard, Poste Carte, Maestro, and CUP (in person transactions only for CUP) to pay for invoices of CHF100,000 or less.
 A processing fee will apply.

 (e) Title in a purchased lot will not pass until Phillips has received the Purchase Price for that lot in cleared funds.
 Phillips is not obliged to release a lot to the buyer until title in the lot has passed and appropriate identification has been provided, and any earlier release does not affect the passing of title or the buyer’s unconditional obligation to pay the Purchase Price.